 We specialise in caring for, managing and treating people who may have a range of ongoing health problems caused by cancer or cancer treatment.

 What we do

-The Alfred Late Effects Clinic is dedicated to helping stem cell transplant survivors live their life to the fullest.
-If it is more than 2 years since your stem cell transplant, you may be eligible to attend The Alfred Late Effects Clinic.
+The Alfred Late Effects Clinic is dedicated to helping stem cell transplant patients live their life to the fullest.
+If more than two years has passed since your stem cell transplant, you may be eligible to attend The Alfred Late Effects Clinic.

 How to access this clinic